DanielLeski/LoanerTracking/README.md

   - This will make logging changes into a table that is meant for logs a little nicer in my opinion instead of writing another method ffor INSERT
 - Send emails to the students after a specific amount of time after check out
 - Rework the front-end to make it seem a little nicer

+7-7-2021:
+1) To make verification user verification
+2) Check upon the active student list of the powerschool
+3) Make sure to display a error box